Post-Approval Actions

 Modifications/changes to your approved full board research may or may not require review at a convened meeting of the IRB.

-• Changes related to methods, procedures, addition of research instruments, privacy of participants, confidentiality of data, and or risks, generally require review at a convened meeting of the IRB (Link to meeting schedule: ).
-One original plus 14 copies of the signed amendment request form, including any supplemental documentation is required.
+• Changes related to methods, procedures, addition of research instruments, privacy of participants, confidentiality of data, and or risks, generally require review at a convened meeting of the IRB (Link to meeting schedule).
+One original copy of the signed amendment request form, including any supplemental documentation is required.

 • Changes related to addition/removal of a research staff member, minor consent/assent form revisions, and/or minor changes to the recruitment process/materials, can be reviewed via the expedited review process.
 Only one copy of the signed amendment request form, including any supplemental documentation is required.
 Allow 7-10 business days for initial review for these types of modifications/changes.